-Operating results for the three and nine months ended September 30, 2011 are not necessarily indicative of the results that may be expected for the year ending December 31, 2011.
-The condensed balance sheet as of December 31, 2010 was derived from the Company's audited financial statements as of December 31, 2010, included in the Company's Annual Report on Form 10-K for the year ended December 31, 2010, as filed with the SEC on March 30, 2011.
-These financial statements should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended December 31, 2010.
-Stockholders are encouraged to review the Company's Annual Report on Form 10-K for a broader discussion of the Company's business and the risks inherent therein.
+Operating results for the three months ended March 31, 2012 are not necessarily indicative of the results that may be expected for the year ending December 31, 2012.
+The condensed balance sheet as of December 31, 2011 was derived from the Company's audited financial statements as of December 31, 2011, included in the Company's Annual Report on Form 10-K filed with the SEC.
+These financial statements should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended December 31, 2011, which include a broader discussion of the Company's business and the risks inherent therein.